-Prior to embarking on a career in journalism, Helen worked as a multilingual translator (French-English, Spanish-English) with the Canadian Imperial Bank of Commerce.
+Prior to embarking on a career in journalism, Helen worked as a multilingual translator (French-English, Spanish-English) for a major financial institution.

 Helen is a member of the Canadian Association of Journalists, the Society for Advancing Business Editing and Writing (SABEW) Canada and the Canadian Freelance Guild.
 She has also completed the Canadian Securities Course.
 Helen has an M.A. in International Journalism from Cardiff University and a B.A. in Translation from York University.